borisdj/EFCore.BulkExtensions/README.md

 ## License
 BulkExtensions [licensed](https://github.com/borisdj/EFCore.BulkExtensions/blob/master/LICENSE.txt) under [**Dual License**](https://codis.tech/efcorebulk) (**cFOSS**: *conditionallyFree* OSS - [**OpenSource Sustainability**](https://infopedia.io/solution-to-opensource-sustainability/) & funding).
 If you do not meet criteria for free usage of software with community license then you have to buy commercial one.
-If eligible for free usage but still need  active support, consider purchasing Starter Lic.
+When eligible for free usage but still need  active support, consider purchasing Starter Lic.

 ## Support
 If you find this project useful you can mark it by leaving a Github **Star** :star: